Cartoon Lizard: History

 Founding members Trevor Lang and Ritchie Hemphill formed a band in high school under the name Animal Astronauts, which later disbanded, leading Lang to pursue a solo project.
 Meanwhile, Hemphill and Shilo Preshyon began collaborating musically while living together in Vancouver, and Preshyon and Alex Maunders discovered shared musical interests while attending Vancouver Community College.
 Brennan Doyle later joined Lang's solo project, which evolved into the duo Tango Lima.

 After all five musicians eventually settled in Victoria, British Columbia, they decided to discontinue their previous projects and move forward together as Cartoon Lizard, a band they had long envisioned forming.
 Following the release of singles such as "Top of the Mornin'" and "Not Punk Not Raw," Cartoon Lizard gained attention from various Canadian media outlets for their distinctive harmonies and idiosyncratic instrumentation.

 Not Punk Not Raw

 In April 2017, Cartoon Lizard released their debut self-produced EP Not Punk Not Raw.
 The EP was sold as a limited-run cassette tape as well as in digital download form.
 The EP received favorable praises from various Canadian media outlets such as Exclaim, Pop Matters, Ride the Tempo, and Indie88.

 Sentinels

-In January of 2020, Cartoon Lizard released a series of singles dropped throughout the previous two years collectively, with the addition of the title track, as their second EP, Sentinels.
+In January 2020, Cartoon Lizard released a series of singles dropped throughout the previous two years collectively, with the addition of the title track, as their second EP, Sentinels.
 The EP was previously available for online streaming, though additionally was given a limited cassette tape run.